-The purpose of the Doctor of Ministry program is to enable students to increase their theological and ministerial skills as spiritual Christian leaders.
+The purpose of the Doctor of Ministry program is to enable students to increase their theological and exegetical skills for delivering God's Word effectively to others.

 Applicants must have a recognized M.Div. degree or its equivalent with a minimum GPA of 3.0 (B).
 A limited number of students with an average grade lower than B may be admitted on a probationary basis, if otherwise acceptable.